kinitic/shop-a-tronic/README.md

 This will start up the application.

 The application loads 2 currencies at start-up, US Dollars and Pounds.
-Offers are also associated with the Pounds at this time.
+Offers are **only** associated with the Pounds at this time.

 All the APIs implemented working across specified currencies, the APIs available:

 1. `GET` http://localhost:8080/kinitic-shop/currencies

-#####Retrieves all currencies supported by the kinitic shop.
+**Retrieves all currencies supported by the kinitic shop.**

 Example response: